 Do the same for the other hoop.

 This is also the point where you decide which part of the barrel you want the door cut out of.
-In our case, the bunghole in the barrel will be used to pass power cables in and out of the barrel (they fit beautifully without any adjustment!).
+In our case, the bunghole in the barrel will be used to pass power cables in and out of the oak barrel bar (they fit beautifully without any adjustment!).
 So, our door is directly opposite the bunghole.
 You could also cut it so that the bunghole is on the door, and use it as a sort of handle to open and close the door.
 It’s entirely up to you how you end up doing it.

 Because the individual staves aren’t stuck together, we only had to cut the top and bottom of the staves, not the sides.